 3.2.
 Effect of nano urea and DAP on yield

-The treatment, soil application of RDF + Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT recorded significantly higher green fruit yield of chilli (25.61 t ha-1) and per cent increase was 5.15 per cent over RDF.
+The treatment, soil application of RDF + Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT, recorded significantly higher green fruit yield of chilli (25.61 t ha-1) and the per cent increase was 5.15 per cent over RDF.
 It was on par with soil application of RDF + Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT recorded significantly higher green fruit yield of chilli (24.63 t ha-1).
-The lowest green fruit yield observed in T1 control (20.14 t ha-1).
+The lowest green fruit yield was observed in T1 control (20.14 t ha-1).
 Increases in fruit yield per hectare in treatment T9 : RDF + Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT followed by T8 : RDF + Nano DAP @ 0.2 % drenching at 30 DAT & 45 DAT might be due to increase in the number of flowers per plant may, in turn, lead to higher fruit production.
 The application of an adequate and optimal dose of nitrogen and phosphorus enables the crop to reach its full growth potential by improving nutrient availability, uptake, and use efficiency throughout the cropping period.
 This may have enhanced the translocation of photosynthates from source to sink, promoting greater flower production and, consequently, more fruits.
 Additionally, nitrogen, a key macronutrient, may have supported beneficial microbial activity, further contributing to increased flower production.
 This ultimately results in a higher number of fruits per plant, maximizing harvest yield per square meter and boosting overall fruit production.
 Ajirloo et al. (2015) in tomato, Merghany et al. (2019) in cucumber.
 Panda et al. (2020), Mishra et al. (2020) in tomato and Rajeshwari neeruggi (2024) in chilli.

 3.3.
 Effect of nano urea and DAP on quality parameters

-The significantly highest total soluble solid (4.62 0Brix) recorded in soil application of RDF + Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT and statistically on par with soil application of RDF + Nano DAP @ 0.2 % drenching at 30 DAT & 45 DAT (4.57 0Brix).
+The significantly highest total soluble solid (4.62 0Brix) was recorded in soil application of RDF + Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT and statistically on par with soil application of RDF + Nano DAP @ 0.2 % drenching at 30 DAT & 45 DAT (4.57 0Brix).
 The lowest total soluble solid was observed in control T1 (3.04 0 Brix).
-This might be due to nano fertilizers, with their small particle size, ensure efficient nutrient uptake and utilization, providing essential elements for metabolic processes.
+This might be due to nano fertilizers, with their small particle size, which ensure efficient nutrient uptake and utilization, providing essential elements for metabolic processes.
 Balanced application in nano form improves nutrient availability, leading to increased TSS content in chili fruits.
 This enhancement in TSS contributes to improved fruit quality and overall market value of chili crops.
 Similar inferences were also concluded by Mishra et al. (2020) in chilli and Chauhan et al. (2023) in chilli.

 The ascorbic acid content in chilli crop showed significantly the highest response to soil application of RDF + Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT (139.41 mg/100 g) and statistically on par with soil application of RDF + Nano DAP @ 0.2 % drenching at 30 DAT & 45 DAT (137.40 mg/100 g).
 The lowest ascorbic acid content was observed in control T1 (116.84 mg/100 g).
-Quality parameter of chilli is ascorbic acid, which act as a natural protector of pigment stability.
-The application of nano fertilizer increase in the availability and utilization of plant available nutrients.
-The application of nano fertilizer have significant effect on ascorbic acid which act as an antioxidant and also natural protector.
+The quality parameter of chilli is ascorbic acid, which acts as a natural protector of pigment stability.
+The application of nano fertilizer increases the availability and utilization of the available plant nutrients.
+The application of nano fertilizer has a significant effect on ascorbic acid, which acts as an antioxidant and also a natural protector.
 Al-juthery et al. (2020) in potato and Chauhan et al. (2023) in chilli.

 4. CONCLUSION:

-From the findings of present investigation, it is concluded that the recommended dose of fertilizer with application of Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT was significantly superior over control with respect to growth, yield and quality parameters.
+The findings of the present investigationconcluded that the recommended dose of fertilizer with application of Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT was significantly superior to the control concerning growth, yield and quality parameters.